An Abundance of Butterflies and Rides in Sharjah

 The great reveal occurs as we slowly lift from ground level.
 As our capsule reaches the top, the city unfolds before us in all its neon-lit glory.
 Our adventures have taken us to verdant woodlands to see tropical butterflies and up to the tundra at the north pole via the highlands of Scotland.
 At the end of a long and illuminating day, it’s great to be back in Sharjah.

-Experience the heritage, art and wonders of Sharjah at the Chedi Al Bait, Sharjah and book an Art Retreat with us.
+Experience the heritage, art and wonders of Sharjah at the Chedi Al Bait, Sharjah and book a stay with us.

 Text by Duncan Forgan for GHM Journeys.